Indica vs sativa vs hybrid: Understanding weed strains

 Choosing a weed strain can be complex, as many factors can influence your experience.

-• Understand how cannabinoids affect you: THC is the primary intoxicating compound in cannabis — it'll give you that signature weed high — while CBD is non-intoxicating and potentially relaxing.
+• Understand how cannabinoids affect you: THC is the primary intoxicating compound in cannabis, while CBD is non-non-psychoactive.
 Understanding the effects of these and other cannabinoids can help you choose a strain that will produce your desired effects.

-• Terpene profile: Terpenes are the aromatic compounds in cannabis that give it its distinctive smell and flavor.
-They also have potential therapeutic effects and can interact with cannabinoids to produce various effects.
-Some common terpenes found in cannabis include limonene, myrcene, and pinene.
-Consider a strain's terpene profile when choosing it, as certain terpenes can have specific effects you may want to experience.
+• Terpene profile: Some common terpenes found in cannabis include limonene, myrcene, and pinene.
+Consider a strain's terpene profile when choosing, as its primary terpenes can have specific effects you may experience differently.

 • Other factors: Once you become more familiar with how different cannabinoid and terpene profiles affect you, consider exploring other factors, such as the growing method, the strain's geographic origin, and the genetics.
 You may discover an appreciation for greenhouse-grown strains or exotics.